CPUhackers/cpuhackers.github.io/README.md

-##How to change the CPU frequency?
+##How To Change The CPU Frequency?

 ###Installation